cgpayne/electropsychographer/README.md

 ### Notebook Phase

 This is where the machine learning models are built and run.
 For a random forest using a stratified K-fold cross validation see the `random_forest_all.ipynb` notebook.
 In order to execute this notebook, all the data must be processed from [Stage 1](#data-pruning) through to [Stage 5](#PCA) in the *script phase* of the codebase.
-For the results from this notebook, see the [Model and Results](#model-and-results) section.
+For the results from this notebook, see the [Results](#results) section.

 The random forest model is built in the `OptimalRF` class, where I tune the hyper-parameters of the random forest (decision tree depth and forest size) using a randomized search procedure.
 I allowed for a possible 200 estimators and 20 levels of depth in the optimization.
 In the following cells I run the model, calculate all the associated metrics (like F1-score), and produce confusion matrices for each fold.